Methodology

 - Call quality on Australian NBN connections (FTTP, FTTN, FTTC, HFC)

-- Pricing in AUD including any port fees, number fees, or call rates
+- Pricing in AUD including port fees, number fees, and call rates

 - Feature completeness for common SMB use cases: auto attendant, hold music, call recording, ring groups